-If you are thinking to open bank account in a Nepali bank or seeking information, then this article is for you.
+If you are thinking to open a bank account in a Nepali bank or seeking information, then this article is for you.
 There are varieties of bank account types like Current Account, Fixed Deposit Account, Savings Account, etc. In this article, we are sharing the procedures for opening a personal Savings Account.

-Saving account is the most common bank account in Nepal.
+A saving account is the most common bank account in Nepal.
 You can freely make deposits and withdrawals from the account.
 This makes it ideal if you’re looking for a place to keep your money safe and earn interest.
 You can also get a debit card you can use for ATM withdrawals and make payments.

 Features and Benefits of Saving Account